aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/annotation-add-delete-and-get-annotation/add-annotation-in-existing-pdf-file/_index.md

 Please note that to get all annotations from the whole PDF, you have to loop through the document’s PageCollection Class collection before navigating through the AnnotationCollection class collection.
 You can get each annotation of the collection in a base annotation type called MarkupAnnotation Class and then show its properties.

-## Get Particular Annotation from a PDF File
+## Get Particular Annotation from PDF File

 Annotations are associated with individual pages and stored in a [Page](https://apireference.aspose.com/pdf/net/aspose.pdf/page) object’s [AnnotationCOllection](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/annotationcollection) collection.
 To get a particular annotation, specify its index.
 This returns an [Annotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/annotation) object which needs to be cast to a particular annotation type, for example [TextAnnotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/textannotation).
 The following code snippet shows how to get a particular annotation and its properties.